DataSQRL/datasqrl.github.io/docs/getting-started/quickstart.md

 Note, that we can use previously defined relationships in `FROM` clauses and `JOIN` to simplify the query.

 There you have it: a whole data service packed into a little script.
 And DataSQRL takes care of all the laborious scaffolding and pipeline construction to make it work.
+What are you going to build next?

 ## Next Steps {#next}

-Read the [DataSQRL introduction](intro/overview) which extends our seedshop example and explains all the concepts we touched up here in more detail.
+Read the [DataSQRL introduction](intro/overview) which extends our seed shop example and explains all the concepts we touched up here in more detail.

 If you found this short tutorial too dense or missing information, the [DataSQRL introduction](intro/overview) will fill in the gaps and teach you everything you need to know to build your own data services in DataSQRL.